 Testing & Durability

-We’ve been testing the Boundary Supply Errant for two weeks at the time of this review.
-The Prima System Modular Travel Backpack, their first bag, was also put to the test.
-That pack performs similarly in terms of function and portability, but it has a lot more camera-specific features.
+We’ve been testing the Boundary Supply Errant for two weeks since this review.
+In addition, the Prima System Modular Travel Backpack, their first bag, was also put to the test.
+That pack performs similarly in function and portability, but it has many more camera-specific features.

 This pack has a lot of structure, and we believe most of the systems work well—especially the mesh compartment for electronics, which is excellent for dumping stuff in and keeping it separate from the rest of your pack.
-The organization of this pack works well in practice, which is something we don’t say very frequently.
+In addition, the organization of this pack works well in practice, which is something we don’t say very frequently.

 The sternum strap, which has come off once without any urging during our two weeks of testing, has been the one significant disappointment.
 That’s a little frightening.
 The outside of the pack has also been stained by dirt and salt from riding around in the Detroit winter, but that’s to be expected.

-Apart from those two small niggles, this pack has performed well throughout our testing, and we have few worries about its general longevity.
+Apart from those two minor niggles, this pack has performed well throughout our testing, and we have few worries about its general longevity.

 Frequently Asked Questions